 2. Keep the nasal passages open

-In order to prevent the fluid get into middle ear and get trapped, it is best to breastfeed your baby in upright position.
+In order to prevent the fluid get into middle ear and get trapped, it is best to breastfeed or bottle feed your baby in upright position.
 Instead of laying him on your arms or in the bed next to you, hold his torso straight up (at least to 60 degrees) as if he is sitting.
+Never give your baby the bottle to feed while they are lying flat on their back.

-If your baby already got ear infection, keep breastfeeding in upright position as well.
+If your baby already got ear infection, keep breastfeeding or bottle feeding them in upright position as well.

 4. Elevate baby’s head of the bed/mattress